 You have to know children watch everything you do and repeat everything you say.
 Set an example.

-11. Pretending that you're never wrong and not apologizing when you are, in fact, dead wrong.
+11. Pretending that you're never wrong and not apologizing when you are.

 One thing every black millennial knows is that black parents don't apologize... for anything.
 Literally, nothing is their fault, ever.
 And there is not one time in the history of their life as a parent that they have ever been wrong.